J-Cake/mkjson/README.md

 ## Using

-mkjson recursively searches for any one of five files in the current and any of its parents;
+mkjson recursively searches for any one of five files in the current directory and any of its parents;
 * `package.json`
 * `makefile.json5`
 * `makefile`